Iron486/Country_data_clustering/README.md

 ![NeededHelpPerCountry(World)_birch](https://user-images.githubusercontent.com/62444785/163291120-5de5b926-5fe9-4413-a9a1-aa41d1faf650.png)

-<ins>Note</ins>: The interactive plots and the other graphs used for Kmeans and the other used algorithms can be found in the Notebook.
+<ins>Note</ins>: The interactive plots and the other graphs used for Kmeans with the other algorithms, can be found in the Notebook.

 ``
 ``

 It can be observed that **DBSCAN found a consistent number of outliers**, even though different hyperparameters were tested.

-Using **Birch** the result is more **similar to Kmeans** with the exception that some countries are not considered in the same class as in Kmeans.
+Using **Birch** the result is **similar to Kmeans**, with the exception that some countries are not considered in the same class as in Kmeans.